 Astrochemistry Discussions are tentatively scheduled every other week beginning 22 April, 2020.
-The plan is for the Main Event to run 14:00 - 15:00 UTC.
-Some weeks may be followed by casual conversations, a meet and greet, etc. from 15:00 - 15:30 UTC.
+The plan is for the Main Event to run 10:00 - 11:30 a.m.
+Eastern US Time.

 A Google Calendar is provided here that you can add to your own, and should display in your local timezone (baring VPN issues - see the note at the bottom of the calendar to see what time zone it thinks you're in).